Minnesota Bumble Bee Atlas

 Adopt a grid cell

 Volunteers: Thanks for joining us!
 If you have not adopted a grid cell yet, please do so by following the instructions beneath the map.
 We encourage you to adopt a cell within one of the purple priority areas.
-Please note that the red patches on the map are currently known endangered rusty patched bumble bee zones.
-Green grid cells that are predominately covered by currently known endangered rusty patched bumble bee zones are not open to adoption by those not covered by a permit from the US Fish and Wildlife Service.
+Please note that the light green patches on the map are currently known endangered rusty patched bumble bee zones.
+Green grid cells that are predominately covered by currently known endangered rusty patched bumble bee zones are not open to adoption by those not covered by a recovery permit from the US Fish and Wildlife Service.
 If your activities are covered by a USFWS permit and you are interested in adopting one of these cells, please adopt these grids.
 We will contact you to discuss special instructions.

 Step 1: Find your desired grid cell